 JYNI's AI document intake reads uploaded statements and applications and pulls the key figures straight onto the deal record — so the paperwork stage stops being a bottleneck and you review instead of retype.
 Start free with 100 credits.

 AI turns documents from a typing chore into a review step: it reads the file, extracts the figures, and ideally drops them where they need to go.
-Keep a quick human check, and paperwork stops eating your day.
+Keep a quick human check, mind where sensitive documents are processed, start with your highest-volume form, and paperwork stops eating your day.

 Frequently Asked Questions